Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach: Existence of the solution and convergence of the algorithm

 where $\gamma$, $\varepsilon$ are arbitrary positive constants and $k$ is the iteration number. \end{theorem}

-\begin{proof} For the sake of convenience we omit the $k$ indexing in the proof and use the notation $y_i$ for $y(i\tau)$, $i=0,\dots,n-1$.
-Using the left Riemann sum for the numerical integration and the estimate for the error of this formula we obtain
+\begin{proof} For convenience, we omit the $k$ indexing in the proof and use the notation $y_i$ for $y(i\tau)$, $i=0,\dots,n-1$.
+Using the left Riemann sum for the numerical integration and the estimate for the error of this formula, we obtain

 Denoting we can rewrite expression for $J$:

 where